medic/cht-docs/content/en/hosting/4.x/data-migration-k8s.md

   secret: <from_get-env_command>
   user: <admin_user>
   uuid: <from_get-env_command>
-  clusteredCouch_enabled: false  # Set to true if you want clustered CouchDB in 4.x
+  clusteredCouch_enabled: true  # Set to true if you want clustered CouchDB in 4.x
+  couchdb_node_storage_size: 100Mi #Set equal to the migrated disk

 clusteredCouch:  # Only relevant if clusteredCouch_enabled is true
   noOfCouchDBNodes: 3